Starch-derived Fiber Market

 -

-In February 2024, Ingredion introduced a new range of starch-derived fibers, targeting the growing demand for functional ingredients in the health and wellness sector, particularly for dietary fiber fortification in food products.
+In February 2024, Ingredion launched a new range of starch-derived fibers aimed at meeting the rising demand for functional ingredients in the health and wellness sector.
+These fibers support dietary fiber fortification in food products, enhancing nutritional value and promoting digestive health.

 -